jackyzha0/quartz/content/notes/governance.md

 some say this method is dangerous [^1] because it uses a one-vote-per-person system, and therefore is vulnerable to the [sybil-problem](notes/sybil-problem.md).
 To counteract this some use a one-vote-per-coin system via [proof-of-stake](proof-of-stake).
 However this means that people/orgs with more coin have more weight in their votes — this is at best a plutocracy

 blockchains are experimental and are evolving rapidly.
-There already exists good models for governing hard technical projects: the Linux Foundation and the IETF. demoracies are not suited for fast, robust, change — they waste a lot of time and effort on campaigns, etc.
+There already exists good models for governing hard technical projects: the Linux Foundation and the IETF. democracies are not suited for fast, robust, change — they waste a lot of time and effort on campaigns, etc.

 ## Governance of open vs closed blockchains
 open chains are usually governed using on or off chain governance.